 Here we look into the differences in look and functionality of your overall vanity space.
 You will want your bathroom vanity space to work for you today and for years to come.
 I have noted that the majority of my clients are looking to have most of their daily items stored away in tower cabinets and/or drawers.
 The taller vanity which is at least 33 inches in height, is the most desired design element.

-Cultured Stone Top With Integrated Sink Bowl Option – The most cost effective approach, however the material scratches relatively easy and the appearance compared to Quartz is not as natural looking.
-When this option is prefered it is most often accompanied with a fiberglass shower and or shower/tub combination.
+Cultured Stone Top With Integrated Sink Bowl Option – The most cost-effective approach, however, the material scratches relatively easy and the appearance compared to Quartz is not as natural looking.
+When this option is preferred it is most often accompanied with a fiberglass shower and or shower/tub combination.

 Round Sink & One Piece Faucet Options